 - 1/2 oz beeswax

 Add the resin to the oil in a double boiler, strain the mixture, and then return to the double boiler and add in the beeswax until melted.
 Pour the mixture into small tins for easy use!
-You can use this salve on minor scrapes, cuts, bruises, bites and burns.
+You can use this salve on minor scrapes, cuts, bruises, bites, and burns.
 3

 Scotch Pine Essential oil

-Scotch pine essential oil is known for its antimicrobial, antiviral, antiseptic, anti-inflammatory, analgesic, bactericidal, decongestant, deodorant, diuretic, expectorant and insecticidal properties.
+Scotch pine essential oil is known for its antimicrobial, antiviral, antiseptic, anti-inflammatory, analgesic, bactericidal, decongestant, deodorant, diuretic, expectorant, and insecticidal properties.

 The essential oil works both topically and aromatically depending on your particular needs.
-Internal use of the oil is not safe.
+Internal use of this oil is not safe.
 Try diffusing it throughout your home, mixing with a carrier oil and using topically, or adding a few drops to your bath.

 The Scotch pine tree is so much more than just a decorative tree.
-Its needles, bark, resin and other parts can be used in a variety of practical applications, from natural dying to rope making to supporting the respiratory system.
-The essential oil derived from the needles offers an even wider range of therapeutic benefits, and can be beneficial by simply diffusing it throughout your home.
+Its needles, bark, resin and other parts can be used in a variety of practical applications, from natural dying to rope making to support the respiratory system.
+The essential oil derived from the needles offers an even wider range of therapeutic benefits and can be beneficial by simply diffusing it throughout your home.
 Whether you’re looking for a natural way to ease a cough or prevent infection in a minor wound, look no further than the popular Scotch pine.

-PhotoCredits: DariuszLeszczynski/shutterstock.com, VasiliiNikitinskii/shutterstock.com, NikolaevaGalina/shutterstock.com, craighinton/shutterstock.com
+PhotoCredits: DariuszLeszczynski/shutterstock.com, VasiliiNikitinskii/shutterstock.com, NikolaevaGalina/shutterstock.com, craighinton/shutterstock.com, ArtCookStudio/shutterstock.com